had3s-dev/Looking-Glass/README.md

 ## Commands

-- `!browseall` – Open a single browse UI in Discord with categories (Books/Movies/TV/Music).
-Selecting an item provides a link page with expiring, signed download links.
+- `/browse` – Open a single browse UI in Discord with categories (Books/Movies/TV/Music).
+Selecting an item sends you a DM with links when possible, and always includes a button to open a signed links page.
+Replies are ephemeral and only visible to you.
-- `!update` – Force a rescan of the library.
+- `!browseall` – Same UI as `/browse` (prefix only, when enabled).
-- `!help` – Show command help.
+- `!update` – Force a rescan of the library (prefix only).
-- `!getbook <author> | <book title>` – Download and upload a book file if downloads are enabled and the file is under the configured upload size.
+- `!help` – Show command help (prefix only).

 ## Configuration